-- Certificate/Diploma (as appropriate) in Medical Ultrasound (CMU/DMU) of the College of Radiographers (CoR) with evidence of appropriate continuous professional development (CPD). - Post Graduate Certificate in Medical Ultrasound (PgCert) approved and validated by a Higher Institute of education and accredited by the Consortium for Sonographic Education (CASE) or equivalent.
-The qualification should be relevant to obstetric ultrasound practice. - Royal College of Obstetricians and Gynaecologists (RCOG) Royal College of Radiologists (RCR) Diploma in Obstetric Ultrasound or the Advanced Training Skills Module (ATSM)
+- Certificate/Diploma (as appropriate) in Medical Ultrasound (CMU/DMU) of the College of Radiographers (CoR) with evidence of appropriate continuous professional development (CPD). - Post Graduate Certificate in Medical Ultrasound (PgCert) approved and validated by a Higher Institute of education and accredited by the Consortium for Sonographic Education (CASE or equivalent).
+The qualification will be relevant to obstetric ultrasound practice. - Royal College of Obstetricians and Gynaecologists (RCOG) Royal College of Radiologists (RCR) Diploma in Obstetric Ultrasound or the Advanced Skills Training Module.

-3.15 User involvement
+3.16 User involvement